openkruise/kruise/README.md

 ## Introduction

-Kruise is the core of the OpenKruise (official site: [https://openkruise.io](https://openkruise.io)) project.
+OpenKruise  (official site: [https://openkruise.io](https://openkruise.io)) is now hosted by the [Cloud Native Computing Foundation](https://cncf.io/) (CNCF) as a Sandbox Level Project.
 It consists of several controllers which extend and complement the [Kubernetes core controllers](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) for workload management.

 As of now, Kruise offers these workload controllers: